hotwax/oms-documentation/deployment&configuration/netsuite/orderSync/syncOrderIds.md

 HC_importSalesOrders
 ```

+## Import Order IDs from NetSuite
+Now that the order is created in NetSuite, the following jobs will sync their identifications back to HotWax for a full sync.

 ### Export order line item IDs from NetSuite
 Schedule this script to export order item IDs from NetSuite to enable order updates during allocation.
 ```